Pasant Aahe Mulgi (TV series)

 Pasant Aahe Mulgi is an Indian Marathi language TV series which aired on Zee Marathi.
+It starred Abhishek Deshmukh and Resham Prashant in lead roles.
 It is produced by Nitin and Ninad Vaidya umder the banner of Dashami Creations.
 The series premiered from 25 January 2016 by replacing Honar Soon Mi Hya Gharchi.
-It starred Abhishek Deshmukh and Resham Prashant in lead roles.

 Summary

 It is about the out-going Urmi and mischievous but sweet, Vasu.
 It showed how a match made in heaven will face turmoil on earth when their families come face to face.
 Vasu’s father has strong religious beliefs, whereas Urmi’s family is a typical middle class family with contemporary thoughts.